Los Angeles DMV Hearing Attorney

 If you want to contest your suspended license – and your DUI – it is important to contact an attorney as soon as you can.
 You will have ten days from the date of your DUI arrest to file a request as Administrative Per Se hearing.
 This hearing will be your only chance to defend yourself and argue that your license should not be suspended.
 If you fail to request this Administrative Per Se hearing within ten days of your DUI your license will be suspended.

-This Administrative Per Se hearing can be complicated and confusing, so it should be handled by an experienced criminal defense lawyer.
+This Administrative Per Se hearing can be complicated and confusing, so it should be handled by an experienced lawyer.
 At The Rodriguez Law Group, our attorneys have nearly two decades of experience handling complex DMV claims.
 We have the experience, knowledge, and skills necessary to secure the best possible outcome in your case.